-Once non-Hodgkin lymphoma is diagnosed, tests are done to determine the stage (extent of spread) of the disease.
-A child’s treatment and prognosis (outlook) depend, to a large extent, on the lymphoma's stage.
+Once non-Hodgkin lymphoma (NHL) is diagnosed, tests are done to determine the stage (extent of spread) of the disease.
+A child’s treatment and prognosis (outlook) depend, to a large extent, on the lymphoma’s stage.

 Staging is based on the results of the physical exam, biopsies, and imaging tests (CT scan, PET scan, etc.), which are described in the section, “How are non-Hodgkin lymphomas diagnosed in children?”

 A staging system is a standard way for the cancer care team to sum up how far a cancer has spread.
-The staging system most often used to describe the spread of non-Hodgkin lymphoma in children is called the St. Jude staging system.
+The staging system most often used to describe the spread of NHL in children is called the St. Jude staging system.
 This is different from the staging system used for lymphomas in adults (the Ann Arbor staging system).

 St. Jude staging system

 The St. Jude system divides NHL in children into 4 stages.
 In general, stage I and II lymphomas are considered limited-stage disease and are treated the same way.
 Stage III and IV lymphomas are usually thought of as advanced-stage disease and are also treated alike.

 The lymphoma is in only one place, either as a single tumor not in lymph nodes or in lymph nodes in one part of the body (the neck, groin, underarm, etc.).
 The lymphoma is not in the chest or abdomen (belly).

 Stage II lymphomas are not in the chest, and one of the following applies:

 - The lymphoma is a single tumor and is also in nearby lymph nodes in only one part of the body (the neck, groin, underarm, etc.).